 - Outside on a cloudy day is perfect portrait lighting.
+Inside with your face lighted from a window is also good.
 Whether inside or outside, avoid harsh light and shadows, because those will only be exaggerated in your cartoon portrait.
 Even lighting is best, with minimal shadows on your face.
 Make sure your face has enough light to clearly show your features.

 - If you wear glasses, that’s fine as long as your eyes are clearly visible.
 Please check.
 Are there reflections in your glasses?
 If there are, that’s not a usable image for this purpose.
 Retake by adjusting your angles and lighting, or consider taking the glasses off.